Scientific Understanding of Consciousness

 Basal Ganglia website

-A statistical inference technique in which sensory data is used to update an a priori model of the real world.
-This technique is consistent with Edelman's reentry pathways in the thalamocortical systems for recursive updating of an a priori model.
-This technique is also the consistent with Llinas’s hypothesis of "dreams modulated by reality."
-The mechanism is also consistent with Susan Greenfield's hypothesis of neuronal assembly gestalts.
+A statistical inference technique (Bayesian inference) in which sensory data is used to update an a priori model of the real world.
+This technique is consistent with Edelman's reentry pathways in the thalamocortical system for recursive updating of an a priori model.
+This technique is also the consistent with Llinas’s hypothesis of "dreams modulated by reality" (Llinás & Paré; Brain Modulated by Senses, 6) The mechanism is also consistent with Susan Greenfield's hypothesis (Greenfield; Centers of Mind, 99ff) of neuronal assembly gestalts.

 Benzodiazepines